-Ethiopian crash crew's voices may unlock high-stakes Boeing inquiry
+High-stakes Boeing inquiry hinges on Ethiopia black box secrets

 In the hot seat over its certification of the MAX without demanding additional training and its closeness to Boeing, the FAA has said it is “absolutely” confident in its vetting.

-But given the U.S. probe, Canada said it would do its own independent certification.

-The crisis has put airline companies in a spin.
+The crisis has put pressure on airline companies.

 Norwegian Airlines has already said it will seek compensation after grounding its MAX aircraft.